rasg-affiliates/21cmSense/joss-paper/paper.md

    class from which the sensitivity of differing summary statistics can be defined.
    Currently, its only implementation is the `PowerSpectrum` class, which computes the classic sensitivity of the (map-making style) power spectrum.
-However, the framework can be extended to other summaries, for example wavelets [@greig].
+However, the framework can be extended to other summaries, for example wavelets [@Trott2016a].
 6. Improved speed: the new version of 21cmSense is significantly faster than the legacy version, due to a number of vectorization improvements in the code.
 7. Built-in profiles for several major experiments: MWA, HERA and SKA-1.
 These can be